We believe that normalising conversations around mental health leads to better care.

 General Practitioner

-I completed my undergraduate and post graduate training in the culturally diverse suburbsof Western Sydney.
-My interest in mental health began early on in medical school and I have continued to pursue further study in the field during my psychiatry rotation during residency and throughout my general practice career.
+I completed my undergraduate and postgraduate training in Western Sydney, a region rich in cultural diversity.
+My passion for mental health started early in medical school and has continued throughout my psychiatry rotation and general practice career.

 Amalan